voidbraeker/Void-Grid-Unmade-Policies/README.md

         <h3>C. Automated Data Collection (Third Parties)</h3>
         <p>To provide the Game for free, manage performance, and securely handle distribution, we use third-party networks whose software development kits (SDKs) collect automated parameters:</p>
         <ul>
             <li><strong>Google AdMob:</strong> Collects Device IDs, IP addresses, and Advertising IDs (such as AAID) to serve, personalize, and analyze advertisements.
 Their data processing activities are governed by the <a href="https://policies.google.com/technologies/ads" target="_blank" rel="noopener noreferrer">Google Privacy & Terms for Advertising</a>.
-You can manage or opt out of personalized advertising at any time through your mobile device's privacy settings (e.g., "Limit Ad Tracking" on iOS or "Opt out of Ads Personalization" on Android).</li>
+You can manage or opt out of personalized advertising at any time through your mobile device's privacy settings (e.g., "Limit Ad Tracking" on Android).</li>
             <li><strong>Google Play Billing:</strong> Processes financial data for "Remove Ads" purchases.
 VoidBraeker does not see, access, or store your payment details or credit card information.</li>
+            <li><strong>Google Firebase:</strong> We have implemented a server-side validation relay using Firebase Functions.
+All score calculations and cryptographic signing occur in a secure cloud environment using private secrets.
+The native Android layer acts as a hardened gatekeeper, verifying signatures via a Java-based HMAC bridge before final submission to Google Play Services.
+This eliminates client-side score tampering and protects against replay attacks.
+To complete this security validation, your temporary gameplay metrics and Google Play Game Services Player ID are securely passed to Firebase Cloud Functions.
+Firebase processes this data as a processor under the <a href="https://firebase.google.com/support/privacy" target="_blank" rel="noopener noreferrer">Google Firebase Privacy and Security Terms</a>.</li>
         </ul>

         <h2>2.
 Legal Basis & How We Use Your Information</h2>